PatrickCronin/foegcl-membership-webapp/Schema Design Notes.md

     * Deletes that disqualify a membership's donation sum requirement are blocked.
 (Done)

 ### Affiliations

 * INSERT Triggers
     * Inserts including a NOT NULL membership_type will be blocked.
+(Done)
 * UPDATE Triggers
     * Updates changing the affiliation's membership type to something that would break the donation sum requirement or maximum person requirement are blocked (Done)